-Formulation of belief has a way of loosing its brightness and of fencing one in.
-The artist having found and publicly declared what seem to be the answers will then in all likelihood sweat to protect them, as if upon oath, since stated beliefs like certificates in the anterooms of practitioners imply the authority to pursue a predictable course of action.
+Formulation of belief has a way of loosing its bright-ness and of fencing one in.
+The artist having found and publicly declared what seem to be the answers will then in all likelihood sweat; to protect them, as if upon oath, since stated beliefs like certificates in the anterooms of practitioners imply the authority to pursue a predictable course of action.
 Doubts, however, creep in.
-One peers at the old diplomas more closely speculating vaguely as to the guarantee in time the authorative body might have had the temerity to fix upon ....
+One peers at the old diplomas more closely speculating vaguely as to the guarantee in time the authorative body might have had the in time the authorative body might have had the temerity to fix upon ....